Bluefin sold for $3 million in 1st 2019 sale at Tokyo market

 It was paid by Kiyomura Corp., whose owner Kiyoshi Kimura runs the Sushi Zanmai chain.
 Kimura has often won the annual auction in the past.

 Japanese broadcaster NHK showed a beaming Kimura saying that he was surprised by the high price of tuna this year.
-He added: “The quality of the tuna I bought is the best.”
+But he added: “The quality of the tuna I bought is the best.”

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.